 If the first treatment completely relieves the pain, then no further treatments may be required.
 Most patients receive between 2 or 3 treatments, every 2 weeks or so, until maximum benefit has been achieved.

 6. How long an interval are there between injections?

 There is always a follow visit after each treatment, to evaluate for benefit.
 If a second treatment is needed, it would be performed 2-3 weeks later.
 Performing subsequent treatments promotes additive benefit, and waiting too long (over a month) between treatments is not recommended.

-A majority of patients will benefit from epidural steroid injections initially, and 50-60% will have long term relief.
-Unfortunately there is no way of predicting which patients will benefit from the treatments.
-Although this is not the norm, I have had some patients with large disk herniations improve greatly, which others with smaller ones get less benefit.
-However, these treatments are just one of many which can be used to correctly diagnose the problem and lead to long term benefit.
+A majority of patients will benefit from epidural steroid injections, and 50-60% will have long term relief.
+Unfortunately there is no way of predicting which patients will benefit from these treatments.
+At least two injections are recommended so that efficacy can be assessed.
+If necessary, other treatments can be performed as part of the diagnostic workup and which leads to treatment to achieve long term benefit.

 Epidural injections are more effective that taking oral medication.
 By placing a potent anti-inflammatory medication right where the problem is, the problem is treated more effectively.
 Oral NSAIDS (motrin- ibuprofin, advil, aleve etc) must be taken for long period of time.
 These can have negative effects on the stomach (gastritis, ulcers), kidneys, and liver.
 A few epidural injections, in this regard, are actually less risky.